Betting systems – the truth about lay betting systems!

 If the result of this football match did end in a draw then you would lose £20 (2 x £10).

-If you used the lay betting system to lay bet the draw, by playing the role of bookmaker and the final result was not a draw, then the £10 stake money would be yours to keep (except for a small commission for Betfair).
+If you used the lay betting system to lay bet the draw, by playing the role of bookmaker and the final result was not a draw, then the £10 stake money would be yours to keep (except for a small commission for the betting system owner).

-Lay betting systems on Betfair explanation: Using lay system betting in the above example is exactly the same as placing a £10 bet at odds of 2/1 with a traditional bookmaker but with one vital difference.
-A traditional bookmaker will keep your £10 stake money if the bet loses, but if you use the Betfair lay betting system then you will get to keep the stake money, in just the same way as the bookmakers have always done.
+Lay betting systems explanation: Using lay system betting in the above example is exactly the same as placing a £10 bet at odds of 2/1 with a traditional bookmaker but with one vital difference.
+A traditional bookmaker will keep your £10 stake money if the bet loses, but some lay betting systems will let you keep the stake money, in just the same way as the bookmakers have always done.

 Betting exchanges offer a variety of lay betting systems on almost any sporting event imaginable.
 People from all walks of life can now experience the thrill and excitement of lay system betting on almost any sport.
 This could be cricket, football, rugby, horse racing, or maybe golf, in fact if it’s a sport then you can probably lay bet the outcome.